List of Marvel Comics characters: L: Laughing Mask

 The Laughing Mask (Dennis Burton) is a character appearing in American comic books published by Marvel Comics.
 The character is a Timely Comics Golden Age superhero which appeared in Daring Mystery Comics #2, 1940, and reappeared in The Twelve.

-He was a deputy district attorney who took to murdering criminals in the vein of Marvel's later The Punisher, although the Laughing Mask used a phosphorescent mask to scare his victims prior to the kill.
+Dennis Burton was a deputy district attorney who took to murdering criminals in the vein of Marvel's later Punisher, although the Laughing Mask used a phosphorescent mask to scare his victims prior to the kill.
+For unknown reasons he became the Purple Mask (Daring Mystery Comics #3–4) and was the cover feature on Daring Mystery Comics #3.

-His one Golden Age story was reprinted in The Twelve #0.

-For unknown reasons he became The Purple Mask (Daring Mystery Comics #3–4) and was the cover feature on Daring Mystery Comics #3.
 The first Purple Mask story was reprinted in Daring Mystery 70th Anniversary Special.

-Michael J. Vasallo identifies The Falcon (appearing in Daring Mystery Comics #5–6) as a revamp of The Purple Mask.
+Michael J. Vasallo identifies the Falcon (appearing in Daring Mystery Comics #5–6) as a revamp of The Purple Mask.
 That character was also a deputy district attorney, but his name was Carl Burgess and was, in terms of continuity, a distinct character.
 The Falcon appeared on the cover of Daring Mystery Comics #5.
 The Falcon did not kills his foes per se, but he allowed them to be killed by their own actions.